RISK MANAGEMENT AND FRATRICIDE AVOIDANCE

 c.
 The type of rehearsal conducted determines the types of risks identified.

 d.
 Rehearsals should extend to all levels of command and involve all key players.

 e.
 The following factors may reveal fratricide risks during rehearsals:

-During execution, in-stride risk assessment and reaction can overcome unforeseen fratricide risk situations.
+Risk assessments continuing during execution and improvisation can overcome unforeseen fratricide risk situations.

 a.
 The following are factors to consider when assessing fratricide risks:

 b.
 Maintaining a COP of friendly forces at all levels and at all times is another key to fratricide avoidance as an operation progresses.
 Units develop and employ effective techniques and SOPs to aid leaders and crewmen in this process, to include